A Training-Free Length Extrapolation Approach for LLMs: Greedy Attention Logit Interpolation (GALI): Experiments

 \section{Experiments}

 We evaluate GALI on Llama3-8B-ins models across two task categories: real-world long-context tasks and long-context language modeling tasks.
 For comparison, we implement all published training-free length extrapolation methods, including NTK\cite{LocalLLaMA-2023-ntk}, Dyn-NTK\cite{LocalLLaMA-2023-dyn-ntk}, YARN\cite{peng2023yarn}, SelfExtend\cite{Jin2024LLMML}, and ChunkLlama\cite{an2024training}.
-The following sections describe the experimental setup for each task.
 Appendix \ref{app: data stastics} details data statistics.